Statement

 My work presents a structured, yet random convergence of color, linearity and flowing form.
 I work with acrylic paint on wood and plastic panels.
 I also employ disparate materials in creating 2D and 3D works.

-My work is ostensibly inspired by landscape, and implicit in my work is the impact that science has had upon our perception of nature.
+My work is inspired by landscape, and implicit in my work is the impact that science has had upon our perception of nature.
 Of equal importance to my work is the experience of directly encountering the natural world, and the profound human need for an undivided relationship with nature.

 Composition is very important and foundational to my work.
 I spend a great deal of time considering the form and the line, searching for a spatial beauty that is akin to a composed logic.
-I am captivated by the geometry of nature, its inherent underlying math as my works are informed by geometry.
+I am captivated by the geometry of nature, its inherent underlying math, as my works are informed by geometry.
 I am equally intrigued by the random, undefined and vulnerable aspects of nature, which are only seemingly antithetical to the geometric.
 It is the convergence of these unique forces that excites my work and creates a tension where the structured geometry encounters the undefined and the random.
 In my work I seek a place where love and logic manifest an harmonic alliance.

 In an earlier series, Environments, I worked with quasi sculptural paintings employing acrylic paint on plastic panels - both clear and opaque, and I often incorporated plastic sheets, rods and beads and painted stones.
 These works often employed a linear element of flat color interacting with fields of modulated color, creating a tension between line and field, while the clear plastic elements adhered to the work behave like a lens, which magnify and distort the forms below.